 Like many couples who’ve been forced to postpone their wedding due to the pandemic, Emily Johnson and Zachary Reichenbach were not too happy when they had to move their date from May to March.

-Wedding postponements have resulted in many couples having to marry at a time of year that wasn’t part of their original planning, says Troy Williams of Simply Troy Lifestyle + Events, a California-based wedding and event planner.
+Wedding postponements have resulted in many couples having to marry at a time of year that wasn’t part of their original planning, says wedding planner Troy Williams of Simply Troy Lifestyle + Events, a California-based wedding and event planning company.
 “But with some good insight, it’s easy to succeed and adapt.”

 Here, 17 experts—from florists to bakers and fashion stylists—share their advice on how to do just that.

 What to Consider If You're Going From Warm Weather to Cool Weather

 Postponing your wedding from spring or summer into fall or winter?
 Check out these easy ways to tweak your details.

 "I actually tell couples to stick with their primary palette, as there’s no reason to give up something they already love,” says Courtney Szymkiw, co-owner of Detroit Design Co. in Detroit.
 “Simply add a few warm tones to your color story.
 If you were planning a spring wedding of blush, peach, and ivory, try including muted tones of toffee, mauve, or ochre.
 If you had a summer wedding of bright, punchy colors, add some rich shades of plum, navy, or emerald.
 These additions can be made by updating your table linen color or by incorporating your new color theme into your program or place cards.”

 Emily Butler, owner of Karson Butler Events in Washington, D.C., recently took a color palette from a spring wedding and muted it for the fall.
 “Bright orange became muted rust, black became charcoal, and bright white became soft ivory.”